Michèle Lamy: Career

-At the 2016 Venice Biennale, Lamy transformed an old container ship into a floating saloon.
-The same year, she recorded songs with her good friend, rapper A$AP Rocky.
+At the 2015 Venice Biennale, Lamy transformed an old container ship into a floating saloon.
+There she recorded songs with British electronica band Unkle and good friend A$AP Rocky, while on topside she, editors, and artists dined within various installations, talking.
 Rocky said about Lamy, "Hardly anyone knows how important you have been behind the scenes for my career.
 You did not just design my album covers, you took me to art fairs and showed me the art world."

-In 2017, Lamy and Rick Owens were featured in Lou Stoppard's book about fashion's most important and iconic duos, titled Fashion Together: Fashion's Most Extraordinary Duos on the Art of Collaboration.
+In 2017, Lamy and Rick Owens were featured in SHOWstudio's editor-at-large and a freelance writer and curator Lou Stoppard's book about fashion's important and iconic duos, Fashion Together: Fashion's Most Extraordinary Duos on the Art of Collaboration.
 In the book, Owens said that Lamy was more his "mate" than "muse."
 And, "I don't think anyone would ever think of Michèle as a passive muse.
 I think that's why she sparks people's interest—because she doesn't fit the typical role of a muse."
+That year the furniture line she produces for Owens was shown at Museum of Contemporary Art, Los Angeles.

-Lamy has practiced boxing for 35 years.
-In 2018, she set up her own boxing gym "Lamyland" in Selfridges, London.
+Lamy has practiced contactless boxing for 35 years.
+In 2018, she set up her own boxing gym, Lamyland, in Selfridges, London.
 The space previously was home to A$AP Rocky's AWGE Bodega.
 It is now reinvented every few months.
 In October 2018, Lamy curated a performance series featuring a tour of "Outsider Art Fair Paris" by British performance artist David Hoyle.
+In November she was a beauty centerfold for Dazed Digital.

-In January 2019, Lamy held an installation art "Genius You" in collaboration with Dutch photographer Paul Kooiker, taking place all around Selfridges, London.
-From May to November 2019, her boxing installation: "What Are We Fighting For?", had been shown in Venice Biennale.
-During November, Lamy also participated in Performa 19 where he presented Before We Die (2019) created with Cecilia Bengolea.
+In January 2019, Lamy held an installation piece Genius You in collaboration with Dutch photographer Paul Kooiker, taking place all around Selfridges, London.
+From May to November 2019, her boxing installation What Are We Fighting For? was shown in Venice Biennale.
+During November, Lamy participated in Performa 19 where she presented Before We Die created with Argentinian choreographer, dancer, and artist Cecilia Bengolea.

-Lamy said about her approach to fashion and design, "I like to really be with a lot of people and exchange ideas and the best way to be is to do something together, so I'm easily seduced… And when it's the idea or I want to lead a bunch of people somewhere and do something together, I think that's generous."
+Lamy said about her approach to fashion and design:

+"I like to really be with a lot of people and exchange ideas and the best way to be is to do something together, so I'm easily seduced… And when it's the idea or I want to lead a bunch of people somewhere and do something together, I think that's generous."

-In 2020, Lamy collaborated with director Katya Bankowsky for Battle Royale, a series of short films that feature Bankowsky and Lamy preparing for a fight.
+In 2020, Lamy collaborated with director and boxer Katya Bankowsky for Battle Royale, a series of short films shot in Dubai, the Venice Biennale, Overthrow Boxing Gym in New York, and on the boardwalk at Orchard Beach in the Bronx that feature Bankowsky and Lamy preparing for a fight.